srush-shah/restaurant-recommender/README.md

 propose a system for a science problem, for example.)
 -->

-The current status quo for restaurant recommendations relies heavily on content based filtering methods.
-Creating more personalized recommendations removes the hassle of trying to find a place to eat and reduces time spent endlessly scrolling through food apps like Yelp, Google Maps, and Beli.
-We propose our hybrid model recommendation system to these companies in order to drive up user utility with personalized recommendations.
-With more effective recommendations, we expect the volume of user reviews to increase, as well as smaller restaurants being able to compete more with established and popular restaurants.
+The current status quo for restaurant recommendations relies heavily on content-based filtering methods.
+Creating more personalized recommendations removes the hassle of finding a place to eat and reduces time spent endlessly scrolling through food apps like Yelp, Google Maps, and Beli.
+With Yelp publishing their open dataset, we saw this as an opportunity to improve on their current recommendation system and present our own hybrid model recommendation system to drive up user utility of the Yelp app through more personalized recommendations.

+Yelp's open dataset has a rich combination of business attributes (like categories, price range, and location), user data (including review history and social connections), and millions of textual reviews and explicit star ratings.
+The wide range of features makes for perfect data to train a neural network on.
+Additionally, the millions of reviews are the ideal input for a collaborative filtering matrix factorization model like ALS.
+All in all, Yelp’s open dataset contains 9.6GB of JSON data.
+With this dataset, we were able to train a lightweight 100kb MLP model, as well as around 100MB worth of latent user and restaurant vectors from the ALS model.

 ### Contributors